darleg/Physics/ClasicalMechanics/README.md

 9. Harmonic Motion: Motion that repeats itself, like the oscillation of a pendulum or a spring.
 It is characterized by periodic motion and can be described using sine and cosine functions.

+Fundamental Equations
+- Equation of Motion:  $𝐹=𝑚⋅𝑎$

+- Kinematic Equations (for constant acceleration):

+  - 𝑣=𝑢+𝑎𝑡
+  - 𝑠=𝑢𝑡+12𝑎𝑡2
+  - v2=𝑢2+2𝑎𝑠

+Where
+𝑢
+ is the initial velocity,
+𝑣
+ is the final velocity,
+𝑎
+ is the acceleration,
+𝑠
+ is the displacement, and
+𝑡
+ is the time.

+Classical mechanics is crucial for understanding the everyday physical world and serves as the foundation for more advanced topics in physics.